ongardie/cubicle/README.md

 - `update.sh`: An executable that is run in a package builder environment to produce the package files.
-The script may download software, unpack it, compile it, set up configuration files, etc. Note that this script runs when the package builder environment is first created and also when the package builder environment is updated.
+The script may download software, unpack it, compile it, set up configuration files, etc. It should create an archive at `~/provides.tar` that Cubicle will later unpack in the target environments' home directories.
+Note that `update.sh` runs when the package builder environment is first created and also when the package builder environment is updated.
 The package builder environments are kept around as a form of caching.
-- `provides.txt`: A newline-separated list of files and directories that are the product of the package builder.
-These must be specified relative to the home directory.
-Cubicle will copy these from the package builder's environment (after `update.sh` runs) into the target environments.

 - `depends.txt`: A newline-separated list of package names on which this package depends.
 Both the package builder environment and the new environments that depend on this package will be seeded with these packages.